Aseman-Land/QtAseman/README.md

 ### AsemanQml.Base

 Base module provides many base and core modules for your application.
-For example modules like Device infos, Desktop functions tools, data type convertors, lists, hashes and ... placed in the Base module.
+For example modules like Device infos, Desktop functions tools, data type converters, lists, hashes and ... placed in the Base module.

 this is on of the Main use of the Base module: